 The Rurik Dynasty continued to wage war with the Khazars to the south for decades.
 The famed “Schechter Letter”, one of the greatest historical finds for understanding Khazaria, describes the battles fought against the Rus by Khazarian kings and generals with names like Benjamin, Aaron II, and even Pesach!
 By the end of the 10th century, Khazaria had all but disappeared.
 Some have posited that its many Jews fled north and west, giving rise to the Ashkenazi Jewish community (for why this is incorrect, read here).
 Others state that Khazaria continued to exist into the 1200s, until the Mongol invasion of the region that formally put an end to many other political entities.
 Continue reading →

-This week’s parasha, Vayigash, begins with Judah’s confrontation with Joseph, and the latter’s subsequent revelation of his identity.
+In Genesis 45 we read about Judah’s confrontation with Joseph, and the latter’s subsequent revelation of his true identity.
 The Torah tells us that Joseph “kissed all of his brothers and wept over them…” (Genesis 45:15) The Zohar (I, 209b) comments on this verse that Joseph wept because he foresaw the future destruction of the Holy Temples, and the exile of “his brothers, the Ten Tribes.”

 The Zohar is referring to the ancient notion that ten of the Twelve Tribes of Israel were lost to history.
 The Zohar notes how the Torah first says that Joseph wept over Benjamin’s shoulder, and then separately states that he wept over the remaining ten brothers.
 This is alluding to the tragedy of the Ten Lost Tribes, among which Benjamin is not numbered.
 The land of Benjamin bordered Judah’s, and Jerusalem was built partly on Judah’s territory and partly on Benjamin’s.
 When the Northern Kingdom of Israel was destroyed, Benjamin was mostly spared, and is therefore not counted among the Lost Tribes.
 We see further proof of this in Megillat Esther, where Mordechai is described as being both a Judahite and a Benjaminite.